I’ve been told the holiday magic changes as our kids get older.

 But we’re supposed to share what we know, and here’s my truth so far:

-The magic of Christmas doesn’t disappear as our kids get older.
+The magic of Christmas time doesn’t disappear as our kids get older.
 Quite the opposite, in fact.

 The magic of Christmas gets even more magical.